Social impact of the COVID-19 pandemic in the United States: Film

-Most U.S. cinema chains, where allowed to continue operating, reduced the seating capacity of each show time by half to minimize the risk of spreading the virus between patrons.
+Most U.S. cinema chains, were allowed to continue operating, reduced the seating capacity of each show time by half to minimize the risk of spreading the virus between patrons.
 Audience limits, as well as mandatory and voluntary closure of cinemas in some areas, led to the lowest total North American box office sales since October 1998.
 On March 16, numerous theater chains temporarily closed their locations nationwide.
-A number of Hollywood film companies have suspended production and delayed the release of some films.
+A number of Hollywood film companies suspended production and delayed the release of films.

 Television

 Many television programs began to suspend production in mid-March due to the pandemic.
-News programs and most talk shows have largely remained on-air, but with changes to their production to incorporate coverage of the pandemic, and adhere to CDC guidelines on physical distancing and the encouragement of remote work.
-Quarantine and remote work efforts, as well as interest in updates on the pandemic, have resulted in a larger potential audience for television broadcasters—especially for news programs and news channels.
+News programs and most talk shows largely remained on-air, but with changes to their production to incorporate coverage of the pandemic, and adhere to CDC guidelines on physical distancing and the encouragement of remote work.
+Quarantine and remote work efforts, as well as interest in updates on the pandemic, resulted in a larger potential audience for television broadcasters—especially for news programs and news channels.
 Nielsen estimated that by March 11 television usage had increased by 22% week-over-week.
 It was expected that streaming services would see an increase in usage, while potential economic downturns associated with the pandemic could accelerate the market trend of cord cutting.

 The Hollywood Reporter observed gains in average viewership for some programs between March 9 and April 2, with the top increases including The Blacklist (31.2% gain in average audience since March 9), and 20/20 (30.8%).
-These effects have also been seen on syndicated programs, and the Big Three networks' daytime soap operas.
+These effects were also seen on syndicated programs, and the Big Three networks' daytime soap operas.
 WarnerMedia reported that HBO Now saw a spike in usage, and the most viewed titles included documentary Ebola: The Doctors' Story and the 2011 film Contagion for their resonance with the pandemic.